nus-cs2103-AY2223S1/tp/docs/_ug/ItemsTags.md

 * Item remark
 * Item tags

-FoodRem items are unique by name and case-sensitive.

-This means you cannot add two items on the same name.
+FoodRem Items are unique by name and case-sensitive.
+This means you cannot add two or more items of the same name.

 Restrictions for all attributes can be found in the [Placeholders](#placeholders) section.